Tag: art

 scale modes

-Scale patterns and set classes
+Scale patterns / set classes

 We can describe a set of pitches as an octave-compressed abstraction of 3 or 4 pitches as a lowest-to-highest ordering of pitch classes.
 It doesn’t produce anything like the 7 or so notes per octave we’re used to thinking of as a scale, as those shown above.
 It is conceptually powerful, nonetheless, to call the successive interval array of this compressed abstraction a scale pattern, even though it’s a scale fragment with no name.
 Its name can simply be the successive interval array, such as 2 4 2, the array describing a symmetrical pitch-class set called the French Augmented Sixth chord.